sciris/hiptool/README.md

-# HPP Tool
+# HealthPrior Tool

-The Health Packages Prioritization Tool, a.k.a.
+The HealthPrior tool, a.k.a.
+Health Packages Prioritization Tool, a.k.a.
 Health Services Prioritization Tool, a.k.a., E3UHC, is a tool for helping optimize health services.

 **WARNING, copied from Sciris**